AUYUITTUQ NATIONAL PARK

 July 12.
 Flight Iqaluit to Ottawa at 18:45.

 Note that with these flights, there are no hotel costs in Pangnirtung.
-Camp or hotel in Qikiqtarjuaq on first night.
-Decide if want day in Iqaluit at end.
+Camp or hotel in Qikiqtarjuaq on the first night.
+Decide if you want a day in Iqaluit at the end.

-Guides/Outfitters for the boat trips at beginning and end.
+Guides/Outfitters for the boat trips at the beginning and end.

 Peter Kilabuk (867 473-2500).
 Pangnirtung outfitter on the southern side of the pass.